 You may think that there’s no room left in your house for more people.
 What with kids filling the bedrooms, your home office in the box room and a loft full of storage, how will you ever find space for visitors or if a relative needs to stay with you in the future?
 Here are a few places you could easily turn into living accommodation to find that extra space and future-proof your home:

 THE DINING ROOM

 Let’s face it, you never eat in the dining room anyway!
 You’re sat at the kitchen table or (if you’re anything like me) you’ve got your dinner on a lap tray in front of the TV.
 The dining room is an already-decorated, well-insulated, downstairs space that could be easily turned into an extra bedroom if needed.
-Just pop in a bed and you’re ready to invite pals to stay!
+Just pop in a bed, choose the right mattress (a small double/queen size could even be enough for your guests) and you’re ready to invite pals to stay!
 This is especially great if you have a downstairs loo across the hall or under the stairs.

 This is a space that’s just crying out to be converted, especially if it’s also integrated into your home.
 Simply add the insulation, windows and wiring needed to bring it up to building regulations – check with your local planning office for information before you convert.
 The great thing about garages is that they tend to be long, so there’s space to build a partition wall at one end to add an en-suite shower room.